 In the movie Gretel, Joyce, Mary and Isabel walk along that stunning driveway lined with (amIright here?)
 Grecian (Roman?) columns to the old double-rondawel thatched homestead.
 Then the drinking party moves down to the river where Gee and Kai pilot the motorboat and Barbara and Bess paddle in the shallows.
 Check out Doc Reitz’s old Chev OHS 71.

-I joined Lloyd one weekend.
+I joined Lloyd on The Bend one weekend.
 As an adviser.

 Things did not go exactly according to a Reitz-like plan.
 Nor did things run like a well-oiled machine.
 It was more like a military operation.